consult-zai by centminmod

 - Note the failure in the comparison: "Agent X failed to respond: [error message]"

-- Provide analysis based on the available response
+- Provide analysis based on the available response; with only one agent, label the report

 ### 5. Create Comparison Analysis